 - collaborating in breaking from a cultural-style of working in silos to promote the importance of cross-collaboration

 - encouraging the establishment of workgroups and the significant added value of effective communication

 In addition, FLICC is working closely with the leadership staff in identifying talented career professionals at the DEPR that are key for continuity, empowerment of transition processes and the building and maintaining of sustainability strategies.

-FLICC will collaborate with PRDE on projects including the creation of a talent development network to build the capacity of the State Education Agency (SEA) staff to develop, implement, and monitor all initiatives related to the transitioning to ESSA, while integrating 2015–2016 projects, and focusing on sustainability and fidelity of project implementation.
-FLICC will also collaborate with PRDE as they continue with efforts to strengthen the PRDE departments that are accountable for developing, implementing, and monitoring academic transformation initiatives and activities.
+FLICC will collaborate with the PRDE on projects focused on talent development to build the capacity of the State Education Agency (SEA).
+FLICC will support the PRDE staff in order to develop, implement and monitor all initiatives related to the effective realization of ESSA and collaborate as they continue with efforts to strengthen the departments that are accountable for academic transformation initiatives and activities.

-FLICC is partnering with the PRDE on multiple projects and may hold events as part of that work.
+FLICC is partnering with the PRDE and may hold events as part of that work.